Examples

 Creating a relationship that violates an existing constraint will fail

-Trying to create a WROTE relationship without a location property, given a property existence constraint :WROTE(location).
+Create a WROTE relationship without a location property, given a property existence constraint :WROTE(location):

 Query